 UNIT - IV - LISTS, TUPLES, DICTIONARIES Lists: list operations, list slices, list methods, list loop, mutability, aliasing, cloning lists, list parameters; Tuples: tuple assignment, tuple as return value; Dictionaries: operations and methods; Advanced list processing - list comprehension; Illustrative programs: selection sort, insertion sort, merge sort, histogram PART A 1 Define list.
 BTL1 A list is a ordered set of values.
 It is a sequence or collection of values, these values can be any data type.
 The values in a list are called elements or sometimes items.
 2 What are the list operations?
 BTL1 ✓ Adding list ✓ Replicating list ✓ Slicing list ✓ Updating elements in the list ✓ Deleting element from the list ✓ Traversing the list or list looping 3 What are the different ways to create a list?
 BTL1 ✓ The simplest is to enclose the elements in square brackets ([]): ✓ We can assign list values to variables 4 Illustrate negative indexing in list with an example.
 BTL1 Python allows negative indexing for its sequences.
 The index of -1 refers to the last item, -2 to the second last item and so on.
 A negative index accesses elements from the end of the list counting backwards.
 Eg: my_list = ['p','r','o','b','e'] # Output: e print(my_list[-1]) e 5 List out the methods that are available with list object in python programming.
-BTL1 / index(object) / count(object) / pop()/pop(index) / insert(index,object) / extend(sequence) / remove(object) / reverse() / sort() / copy() 6 Show the membership operators used in list.
+BTL1 index(object) count(object) pop()/pop(index) insert(index,object) extend(sequence) remove(object) reverse() sort() copy() Show the membership operators used in list.
 BTL1 6 Python's membership operators test for membership in a sequence, such as strings, lists or tuples.
 There are two membership operators.

-✓ In ✓ not in 7 Define Python tuple.
-BTL1 A tuple is a sequence of immutable Python objects.
+/ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ / In \ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \ not in 7 A Define Python tuple.
+BTL1 tuple is a sequence of immutable Python objects.
 Tuples are sequences, just like lists.
-The diff between tuples and lists are, the tuples cannot be changed unlike lists and tuples use parer whereas lists use square brackets What are the advantages of tuple over list?
-BTL1 ✓ We generally use tuple for heterogeneous (different) datatypes and list for homogeneous (sin datatypes. ✓ Since tuple are immutable, iterating through tuple is faster than with list.
-So there is a slight performance boost. ✓ Tuples that contain immutable elements can be used as key for a dictionary.
-With list, this is possible. ✓ If you have data that doesn't change, implementing it as tuple will guarantee that it remains we protected. not Classify the Python accessing Elements in a tuples?
-BTL1 ✓ Indexing ✓ Negative Indexing ✓ Slicing Point out the methods used in tuples?
-BTL1 $\frac{\text{count}(x)}{\text{index}(x)} \text{ Return the number of items that is equal to } x$ How a tuple is iterated?
+The differences etween tuples and lists are, the tuples cannot be changed unlike lists and tuples use parentheses, hereas lists use square brackets What are the advantages of tuple over list?
+BTL1 8 We generally use tuple for heterogeneous (different) datatypes and list for homogeneous (similar) datatypes.
+Since tuple are immutable, iterating through tuple is faster than with list.
+So there is a slight performance boost.
+Tuples that contain immutable elements can be used as key for a dictionary.
+With list, this is not possible. • If you have data that doesn't change, implementing it as tuple will guarantee that it remains write- protected.
+Classify the Python accessing Elements in a tuples?
+BTL1 9 Indexing Negative Indexing Slicing 1 Point out the methods used in tuples?
+BTL1 10 c $\underline{\text{ount}(x)}$ Return the number of items that is equal to x $\frac{\operatorname{ndex}(x)}{\operatorname{Return}}$ Return index of first item that is equal to x 11 C How a tuple is iterated?
 Explain with an example?
 BTL1 Using a for loop we can iterate though each item in a tuple.
-Eg: for name in ('John', 'Kate'): print("Hello", name) output: Hello John Hello Kate Explain how tuples are used as return values?
-BTL1 Functions can return tuples as return values a function (which can only return a single value), car create a single tuple holding multiple elements.
-Eg: def circleInfo(r): """ Return (circumference, area) of a circle of radius r """ c = 2 3.14159 r a = 3.14159 r r return (c, a) print(circleInfo(10)) output: (62.8318, 314.159) n 13 Define dictionary with an example?
+Eg: For name in ('John', 'Kate'): print("Hello", name) Output: Hello John Hello Kate 12 F Explain how tuples are used as return values?
+BTL1 Functions can return tuples as return values a function (which can only return a single value), can create a single tuple holding multiple elements.
+Eg: lef circleInfo(r): """ Return (circumference, area) of a circle of radius r """ c = 2 3.14159 r a = 3.14159 r r return (c, a) print(circleInfo(10)) output: (2.8318, 314.159) 13 I Define dictionary with an example?
 BTL1